-For this strain review, I tried out some Diesel that’s under the Spinach brand, grown by peace naturals.
-It’s a sativa dominant hybrid cultivar that can get up there when it comes to cannabinoid content, anywhere between 13% to 22% THC and an inconsiderable amount of CBD, this specific batch came in at the high end with 22% THC.
+For this strain review, I tried out some Diesel under the Spinach brand, grown by peace naturals.
+It’s a Sativa-dominant hybrid cultivar that can get up there regarding cannabinoid content, anywhere between 13% to 22% THC and an inconsiderable amount of CBD; this specific batch came in at the high end with 22% THC.

 Lineage: Super Skunk x Northern Lights cross, grown by Peace Naturals

-Terpene Profile: The dominant terpenes are: Myrcene, Limonene and Caryophyllene.
+Terpene Profile: The dominant terpenes are: Myrcene, Limonene, and Caryophyllene.

 Packaging Details: Packaged on 04/13/2020 and tested/reviewed on 05/26/2020, exactly 43 days later.
 Lot# X62D01

 Pricing Details: Purchased 3.5 grams for $27.00 at the SQDC in Montreal, Quebec, Canada ($7.71)

 I found this Diesel to be average when it comes to visuals, nothing really to brag about, yet not too much to complain about.
-The main issue was that the RH% was at 43% after removing the seal, the flower was a little too dry for my liking.
+The main issue was that the RH% was at 43% after removing the seal; the flower was a little too dry for my liking.

-The mix of limonene, caryophyllene and myrcene gave off a very refreshing smell, it’s a mix of sweet and sour, lemony and fruity accented with touches of diesel and pine, the gassy aroma comes out more once the herb is bid up.
+The mix of limonene, caryophyllene, and myrcene gave off a very refreshing smell; it’s a mix of sweet and sour, lemony and fruity, accented with notes of diesel and pine, the gassy aroma comes out more once the herb is bid up.
 The smell here is an adventure in itself.

-For the most subjective aspect, I give it a slightly above average grade.
+For the most subjective aspect, I give it a slightly above-average grade.
 If you like hard-hitting, slows you in your tracks, heavy eyes type of effects, this may be right up your alley.
 I felt the initial effects right after a few puffs within 5 minutes.
-Personally, I wouldn’t consume this for socializing, or for working.
+Personally, I wouldn’t consume this for socializing or for working.

-Spinach did an OK job with this Diesel strain, the aroma was definitely my favorite aspect here, I personally would recommend this cultivar.
-Another solid flower grown by Peace Naturals, here’s to them perfecting their craft as time goes on!
+Spinach did an OK job with this Diesel strain; the aroma was my favorite aspect here; I would recommend this cultivar.
+Another solid flower grown by Peace Naturals; here’s to them perfecting their craft as time goes on!